 Routine Questions the Vet Would Ask

-Before meeting with the vet, try to write down as much information as you can sum up about your cat.
+Before meeting with the vet, try to write down as much information as you can about your cat.
 Any little piece of information might help.
 Here are some questions that the vet might ask:

 - When exactly did you start noticing that the cat wasn’t behaving normally?